MiguelSoares1/Optimizing-NYCs-Bus-Transportation-System-An-Excel-Analysis/README.md

 temporal trends.

-3. **Trend and Correlation Analysis**: o Investigated the relationship between weather conditions, traffic volume, and delays.
+3. **Trend and Correlation Analysis**:

+o Investigated the relationship between specific days of the week and the frequency of breakdowns or delays

 o Identified recurring breakdown issues linked to specific bus routes or times.